 - Inside this file, paste the following template and then edit it with your own information.
 Specifically, enter your Gmail address and password.
 Please note that in the below password example you need to keep ‘P:’ as it is not a part of the actual password.

 AuthInfo: "U:root" "I:YOUR GMAIL EMAIL ADDRESS" "P:YOUR PASSWORD"

-In the next step we will need to create a hash map for the above authentication file:
+- The last step is to create a hash map for the above authentication file.

 # makemap hash gmail-auth < gmail-auth